Costs of High-Profile Treatment for Higher Prescriptions

-All Laser Eye Surgery involves removing precise amounts of tissue to subtly reshape the cornea and refocus the eye.
-For very high prescriptions, more tissue needs to be removed.
+Laser Eye Surgery involves removing a pre-determined area and amount of tissue to subtly reshape the cornea.
+This changes the way light enters the eye and is focused on the retina, effectively correcting refractive errors such as myopia, hyperopia and astigmatism.
+In cases of very high prescriptions, more tissue needs to be removed.

-Such measurements take both extra time and world-class technology.
-Most clinics are reluctant to invest in either.
-And many Laser Eye Surgeons simply do not have the required skill or experience for this level of surgery.
+This means that treating higher prescriptions requires more planning and more precise mapping of the cornea prior to surgery.
+Such measurements require extra time and the most recent technology which, unfortunately, many providers are unable or unwilling to invest in.
+Furthermore, many Laser Eye Surgeons simply do not have the required skill or expertise to perform this level of surgery.

-Isabella, a patient, describes her High Profile treatment at the London Vision Clinic.
+In the video above, Isabella describes her High-Profile treatment at the London Vision Clinic.

-Using the Artemis Insight 100™, along with an array of other technologies, our optometrists and surgeons build up a three-dimension picture of the surface of your eye in microscopic detail.
+Using the Artemis Insight 100™, along with an array of other technologies, our optometrists and surgeons build up a three-dimensional picture of the surface of your eye in microscopic detail.

 This map is then used to program the laser for your surgery, ensuring that we are always working within the threshold of safety.
 Every case is also reviewed again before surgery by your surgeon, as a final safety check.